-Go into the #admins-zoom channel and ask @erik.
-He will log into 18F Zoom console and send you an invitation via email.
+Go into the #admins-zoom channel and ask the Zoom Admins.
+One of the admins will log into 18F Zoom console and send you an invitation via email.
 Click on the link to accept the invitation, set your password, and log in.

 Alternatively, you can create your own account here.
 However, if you think that you will ever need to host a meeting longer than 40 minutes, you should just request an invitation so that you belong to the 18F organization.
 If you already have an account, you can still be added to the 18F organization in the future.